aitshuber/immunizecc/_posts/2022-09-01-immunize-university.md

 title: Immunization University (IZU)
 description: >-
-  IZU is an online platform providing nursing educational courses/modules for professional continuing education credit for nursing approved credits through a partnership with Cizik School of Nursing at UTHealth.
+  IZU is an online platform providing nursing educational courses/modules for professional continuing education credit for nursing-approved credits through a partnership with Cizik School of Nursing at UTHealth.
 keywords: IZU, UTHealth, Cizik School of Nursing
 date: 2022-08-31 19:00:00 -0500